 Cooking with cast iron is an elevating experience.
 The best cast iron skillets offer better heat retention, more flavor, and more even cooking than pans made of steel or other metals.
 Their smooth, well-seasoned surface offers what is hands-down the best non-stick coating that money can buy.
 And when you take care of your cast iron with simple regular maintenance, it can also last a lifetime.

 While cooking with cast-iron skillets is really a science of it's own, it is a science that is remarkably easy, and dare we say fun, to master.

 The first step is to choose yourself a new cast iron skillet.
-For this part, we’re here to help.
-We have poured over the details of dozens of the most popular skillets on the market to bring you this list of the top 10 cast iron skillets of 2020.
+For this part, we're here to help.
+We have poured over the details of dozens of the most popular skillets on the market to bring you this list of the top 10 cast iron skillets.
 Further down, we will be diving a little deeper into the world of cast iron cooking, so be sure to stick around.

 Lodge Cast Iron 12-Inch Skillet